Why You Should Hire a James Hardie

 These issues could be a deterrent to installing James Hardie Fiber Cement Siding yourself.
 You would be better off in the long run hiring a James Hardie Elite Preferred Contractor instead.
 You’ll save a lot of work (and probably re-work), be able to enjoy other preferred leisure activities, and may even save money in tools and supplies.
 You’ll have peace of mind in knowing that your siding is installed correctly and the warranty remains valid.

 Choose Banner to Install Your James Hardie Fiber Cement Siding Products

 Banner Construction has undergone all specialized training required of an Elite Preferred Contractor with a proven track record of quality results.
-Hiring us to install your Fiber Cement siding will ensure your siding will last for many years and the warranty will be in effect in case you every need to use it.
+Hiring us to install your fiber Cement siding will ensure your siding will last for many years and the warranty will be in effect in case you ever need to use it.